 - Drop comprehensive on older cars: If you’ve paid off your car and it’s decreased in value, it may be a good idea to drop your collision or comprehensive coverage.

 - Avoid accidents and tickets: Of course, everyone tries to do this, but some do it better than others.
 If you’re able to stay out of trouble with accidents and moving violations, your clean driving record can save you money.

 - Take advantage of usage-based insurance programs: If you’re a good driver and you’re not afraid to prove it, you can get a hefty discount.
 Using a telematics device that records driving data, your insurer can give you a discount for good driving habits, such as taking it easy on the pedals and avoiding driving at night.
 You can also save if your device indicates that you drive fewer miles than the average driver.

 - Look for group discounts: Ask your employer, industry associations, and other large groups you’re a part of if there are any insurance discounts available.

 - Maintain or improve your credit: Your credit rating can have a serious impact on your auto insurance rates, as most insurers will use your credit information to determine your level of risk.
 Keep balances low, pay your bills on time, and manage any outstanding debts.

-- Take defensive driving: In most states, taking defensive driving on a voluntary basis is rewarded by insurance companies with an auto policy discount.
-You can typically get about 10% or more off of your liability premiums every month just by taking defensive driving.
+- Take defensive driving: In most states, taking defensive driving voluntarily is rewarded by insurance companies with an auto policy discount.
+You can typically get about 10% or more off your liability premiums every month just by taking defensive driving.
 This is a great way to save hundreds, and the discount usually applies for two years or more, and then you can take the course to renew it.

-Want the best defensive driving course in Albuquerque NM?
-Top Picks: Turners School of Driving, Duke City Driver Education!
+Want the best defensive driving courses in Norman, OK?
+Top Picks: